zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -ingress-class `<string>`

 The `-ingress-class` argument refers to the name of the resource `kind: IngressClass`.
 An IngressClass resource with a name equal to the class must be deployed.
 Otherwise, NGINX Ingress Controller will fail to start.
-NGINX Ingress Controller will process Ingress resources that belong to its class, that is, those that have the `ingressClassName` field equal to the value of `-ingress-class` and skip the ones without it.
+NGINX Ingress Controller will only process Ingress resources that belong to its class (Whose `ingressClassName` value matches the value of `-ingress-class`), skipping the ones without it.
 It will also process all the VirtualServer/VirtualServerRoute/TransportServer resources that do not have the `ingressClassName` field.

 Default `nginx`.